- six (6) months in jail and/

-People generally need a hunting license issued from the Nevada Department of Wildlife (NDOW) to hunt animals in Nevada.1 (No license is necessary to kill “unprotected species,” such as coyote and black-tailed jackrabbit; however, trappers do need a trapping license to trap them.)
+You generally need a hunting license issued from the Nevada Department of Wildlife (NDOW) to hunt animals in Nevada.1 Licenses are also necessary to hunt certain upland game birds and waterfowl.
+(No license is necessary to kill “unprotected species,” such as coyote and black-tailed jackrabbit; however, trappers do need a trapping license to trap them.)

-The prices of hunting licenses vary depending on whether the applicant is a Nevada resident and intends to hunt, fish, and/or trap.
+The prices of hunting licenses vary depending on whether you are a Nevada resident and intend to hunt, fish, and/or trap.
 For the latest license costs, click here.

 Hunting and fishing licenses remain valid for one (1) year following purchase.
 However, these licenses can usually be auto-renewed.

-Most people are required to complete a hunter education course to qualify for a license.
-For information about hunter education courses, click here.
+You may be required to complete a hunter safety course to qualify for a license.
+For information about hunter education certificates, click here.

 1.1.
 Licenses for children

 Youth/apprentice hunting licenses are available to children in Nevada between 12 and 17 years old.
-Children under 12 are not allowed to hunt big game animals ever; however, they may accompany adults who hunt.2
+Children under 12 are not allowed to partake in big game hunting ever; however, they may accompany adults who hunt big game animals.2

 1.2.
 Hunting license penalties

-Nevada makes it a misdemeanor for people to either:
+Nevada makes it a misdemeanor for you to either: